Continuous track: Construction and operation

 Modern tracks are built from modular chain links which together compose a closed chain.
 The links are jointed by a hinge, which allows the track to be flexible and wrap around a set of wheels to make an endless loop.
 The chain links are often broad, and can be made of manganese alloy steel for high strength, hardness, and abrasion resistance.

 Track construction and assembly is dictated by the application.
 Military vehicles use a track shoe that is integral to the structure of the chain in order to reduce track weight.
 Reduced weight allows the vehicle to move faster and decreases overall vehicle weight to ease transportation.
 Since track weight is completely unsprung, reducing it improves suspension performance at speeds where the track's momentum is significant.
 In contrast, agricultural and construction vehicles opt for a track with shoes that attach to the chain with bolts and do not form part of the chain's structure.
 This allows track shoes to break without compromising the ability of the vehicle to move and decrease productivity but increases the overall weight of the track and vehicle.

 The vehicle's weight is transferred to the bottom length of track by a number of road wheels, or sets of wheels called bogies.
-Road wheels are typically mounted on some form of suspension to cushion the ride over rough ground.
+While tracked construction equipment typically lacks suspension due to the vehicle only moving at low speeds, in military vehicles road wheels are typically mounted on some form of suspension to cushion the ride over rough ground.
 Suspension design in military vehicles is a major area of development; the very early designs were often completely unsprung.
 Later-developed road wheel suspension offered only a few inches of travel using springs, whereas modern hydro-pneumatic systems allow several feet of travel and include shock absorbers.
 Torsion-bar suspension has become the most common type of military vehicle suspension.
 Construction vehicles have smaller road wheels that are designed primarily to prevent track derailment and they are normally contained in a single bogie that includes the idler-wheel and sometimes the sprocket.